 A heat-loving annual, watermelon can be grown in all parts of the country, but the warmer temperatures and longer season of southern areas especially favor this delicious plant.
 In cooler areas choose short-season varieties and do whatever it takes to protect them from frost.

 Choose a location where your plants will get full sun and good air circulation.
 A gentle, south-facing slope is ideal.
 Watermelons can grow in many kinds of soil, but prefer a light, sandy, fertile loam that is well-drained.
 Add generous amounts of manure, compost and leaves to your garden and work the soil well prior to planting.
 Watermelons like lots of water.
 Keep the soil moist at all times. (more…)

 Tomatoes are very deep rooted and don’t need nearly as much water as most people believe.
-They will do much better in the garden soil than in pots and require plenty of sun.
-Plant after the soil has warmed in the spring in rich, fast draining soil which has been amended with ample amounts of organic compost and calcium to prevent blossom end rot.
+They will do much better in garden soil than in pots and require plenty of sun.
+Plant after the soil has warmed in the spring in rich, fast draining soil which has been amended with ample amounts of garden compost and organic calcium to prevent blossom end rot. (more…)